Russell87/forecast/README.md

 # forecast
-A simple forecast using Forecast.io
+A simple forecast using Forecast.io built in Ruby